 FJJA – Florida Juvenile Justice Association – The FJJA is a Florida-wide organization in support of an approach to juvenile justice that treats our youth fairly, holds them accountable for their criminal actions, and keeps Florida communities safe.
 In addition to advocating an working for Florida’s juvenile justice system, the FJJA works with at-risk youth.

 Florida Department of Juvenile Justice – The FDJJ is the state governmental agency for the juvenile justice system in Florida.
 Dedicated to the wellbeing of Florida’s youth, the FDJJ provides education, outreach, and early intervention.
 Follow this link to the FDJJ’s community resource page, where you can locate resources available to your child in your community.

 If your child is facing criminal charges for an offense allegedly committed in Hernando County, Citrus County, Sumter County, or Pasco County, contact experienced and compassionate Brooksville criminal defense lawyer Ashley Aulls.
 He will educate you and your child on the juvenile offense, ease your fears, and fight for a favorable outcome in the juvenile delinquency case.
-To schedule your initial case consultation with Ashley M. Aulls, P.A., call (352) 593-4115 today.
+To schedule your initial case consultation with The Law Office of Ashley Aulls, P.A., call (352) 593-4115 today.